bbauska/W3Cx-2of5/README.md

 Now we have only used a tiny fraction of the HTML elements and tags that are available to you.

-But hopefully this shows you, just how easy it is to get started.
+But hopefully this shows you, just how easy it is to get started.</p>
 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch1-3-3">1.3.3 Elements</h3>
 <!------------------------------------------------------------------------------------------------>
 If you are sitting at a coffee shop next to a table of Web developers, you will probably hear three words quite a bit:  'Tags', 'Attributes' and 'Elements' (or sometimes 'DOM elements', same thing just more